DataEngineeringLabs/arrow2-convert/README.md

 - Blanket implementations are provided for types that recursively contain types that implement the above traits eg. [`Option<T>`], [`Vec<T>`], [`Vec<Option<T>>`], [`Vec<Vec<Option<T>>>`], etc. The blanket implementation needs be enabled by the `arrow_enable_vec_for_type` macro on the primitive type.
 This explicit enabling is needed since Vec<u8> is a special type in Arrow, and implementation specialization is not yet supported in rust to allow blanket implementations to coexist with more specialized implementations.

-- Some additional supporting traits such as `ArrowMutableArrayTryPushGeneric` are used to workaround the unavailability of features like generic associated types.
+- Supporting traits to expose functionality not exposed via arrow2's traits.

 ### Why not serde?

 While serde is the de-facto serialization framework in Rust, it introduces a layer of indirection.
 Specifically, arrow2 uses Apache Arrow's in-memory columnar format, while serde is row based.
-Using serde as an intermediary would lead to an extra allocation per non-primitive type per item, which is very expensive.
+Using serde requires a Serializer/Deserializer implementation around each arrow2 MutableArray and Array, leading to a heavyweight wrapper around simple array manipulations.

 Arrow's in-memory format can be serialized/deserialized to a wide variety of formats including Apache Parquet, JSON, Apache Avro, Arrow IPC, and Arrow FFI specification.